Skip to content

 Best practices

-• Integration tests should interact with a real Atlan tenant to validate actual behavior.
+• Test against real Atlan tenants - Integration tests should interact with actual Atlan instances to validate real behavior

-• Use mocking or patching only (for example):
+Use mocking or patching sparingly, and only for:

 • Database interactions not managed by Atlan

-• Hardcoding sensitive values such as API keys, user-specific secrets, or test asset names.
+• Never hardcode API keys, user-specific secrets, or test asset names

 Full example (expand for details)